 Rent Repayment Orders

 A Rent Repayment Order (RRO) may be sought by a tenant or the council to recover rent or Housing Benefit that has been paid, if specific offences have been committed.
-For example, a tenant of the private rented property is within their rights to apply for a RRO if the property they are living in should be licenced, but isn't.
+For example, a tenant of the private rented property is within their rights to apply for a RRO if the property they are living in should be licensed, but isn't.
 The maximum amount that can be claimed is 12 months rent that has been paid.

 Offences that allow for a RRO application are: